merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 Although the pathways shown above are all 'complete' in some way, there are still a few interesting things to mention here.
 First, you can see that several of the modules share enzymes via the statements in the `warnings` column -- for instance, K00940 (which is a nucleoside-diphosphate kinase) belongs to many of the purine metabolism pathways.
 This is something to keep in mind when interpreting completeness scores.
 If a completeness score is high (yet still less than 1.0) and all of the present enzymes are shared with another module, you might feel less confident that the pathway is relevant, considering that those enzymes may be used for other purposes in the cell.
 Enzymes that are unique to a given pathway, on the other hand, may give you more confidence in the pathway's relevance.
 You can see data about those in the columns named `enzymes_unique_to_module`, `proportion_unique_enzymes_present`, and `unique_enzymes_hit_counts`.

-Consider the examples of M00950, which is a pathway for biotin biosynthesis.
-It has a completeness scores of 0.75 regardless of pathway interpretation strategy.
+Consider the example of M00950, which is a pathway for biotin biosynthesis.
+It has a completeness score of 0.75 regardless of pathway interpretation strategy.
 But it doesn't have any unique enzymes; in fact, there seems to be a set of four modules that share a bunch of the same enzymes - `M00123/M00950/M00573/M00577`:

 ```bash
 head -n 1 A_muciniphila_modules.txt; \